pavcreations/real_time_trains_status_updater/README.md

 `--destination`: The destination location of the journey.
 It needs to be provided in CRS 3-letter code for a station.
 The list of all available CRS codes can be found at http://www.nationalrail.co.uk/stations_destinations/48541.aspx (default = WAT)<br />
 `--rows`: The maximum number of rows to be returned from API and output in the timetable (default = 4)<br />
 `--add-return`: Additional timetable that will show return services for the journey at present time<br />
+`--less`: Show less and only crucial information.
+Perfect for small screens.

 # Additional Notes:
 Tested with `Python 3.7.1`<br />